-ISSLOB is currently addressing four common information systems security needs across the government including:
+ISSLoB is currently addressing common information security systems security needs across the government, including:

 - Security & Awareness Training - Common suites of ISS training products and training services for the federal government, including government-wide licenses for commercial IT applications and security training products